wex-maianatanael/demo-design-patterns-gof/README.md

 ## Creational

 - Builder ✔️
-  - ℹ️ The Directors are not implemented yet (still working on it)
+  - ℹ️ The Director is partially implemented (still working on it)
 - Abstract Factory 🚧
 - Factory Method 🚧
 - Prototype 🚧